 In 1741 both began to preach the great doctrines of Scripture – the terrible holiness and splendor of God, the utter depravity, inability, and helplessness of man, the necessity and nature of a new birth – and applying these truths with a new intensity and directness.
 Soon people began being convicted and converted.
 Lives were transformed, and a new seriousness and reverence for God, His word, and holy living began to pervade the area.
 This new awareness of God – God as holy, God as Judge of all the earth, God as all-seeing and all-knowing – produced as it always must a new appreciation for the evil of sin and a sincere and thorough repentance.
 People saw their true condition in the light of a holy and offended God.

-Some important lessons from this revival, and thus the reason we chose to name our blog after the town in which it occurred are these:
+Some important lessons from this revival, and thus the reason we chose to name this resource after the town in which it occurred are these:

 - The results were not the product of any human ability or manipulation but the sovereign work of the Holy Spirit.